University Style Guide

 Second reference: Holton.
 Holton was built in 1900 with $25,000 appropriated by the state legislature for an agricultural building on the K-State campus.
-While it originally hosted agricultural and dairy classes, an eventual remodel would turn it into the home of the K-State Department of Education.
-Named for Edwin Holton, dean of the summer school in 1918, it now houses the Center for Student Development, the Academic Assistance Center and other student services.
+It was named for Edwin Holton, dean of the summer school, in 1918, and now houses the Office of Student Life, the Academic Achievement Center and other student services.
 Student services and administrative offices took over the building in 1989 after a $1 million interior renovation raised through student fees.
-The building was named for professor E.L.
-Holton, who worked in sociology and education before becoming head of the Department of Education and then dean of the summer session.

 Second reference: Holtz.
 Built in 1876, the building was named in 1940 for A.A.
-“Doc” Holtz, who worked at K-State 35 years (starting in 1919) as a faculty member and a freshman football coach, and who was known for informally advising students on career, financial and personal matters.
-Originally used for instruction in chemistry, Holtz now houses Career and Employment Services.
+“Doc” Holtz, who worked at K-State 35 years as a faculty member and a freshman football coach, and who was known for informally advising students on career, financial and personal matters.
+Originally used for instruction in chemistry, Holtz now houses tutoring services.
 The interior was destroyed by fire in 1900, and the building was remodeled as a women’s gym.
-It was later remodeled and used for chemistry until 1959.
+It was later remodeled and used for chemistry until 1939.

 Second reference: the institute.
 The institute’s mission is to enhance rural development by helping rural people help themselves.
 The institute focuses on leadership development, rural outreach, and highlighting the efforts of other rural leaders and entrepreneurs throughout the state by means of a weekly newspaper column and radio program.
 The institute is named for McDill “Huck” Boyd, longtime publisher of the Phillips County Review in Phillipsburg and an energetic promoter of rural economic development, who died in 1987.
 The institute is in Umberger Hall.